Notre Dame men’s and women’s fencing each win NCAA Championship

 (Notre Dame) — For the first time since 1990, the NCAA is holding separate men’s and women’s fencing championships.

-That may just mean twice the titles for the host school, Notre Dame.
+That means twice the titles for the host school, Notre Dame.

 Friday, the Irish women rallied on the second day of competition to get past Columbia, 102-99, earning the school’s first exclusive women’s fencing championship since 1987.
 Notre Dame had won 11 co-ed championships, including six of the last eight.

-It’s the seventh championship for Notre Dame head coach Gia Kvaratskhelia since taking over the program in 2014.
+Notre Dame head coach Gia Kvaratskhelia now has eight national championships since taking over the program in 2014.
+That’s the most for any Notre Dame head coach in history.

 Latest Sports News